cliff003/DTSA5511/README.md

   - `heatmap.png`: Win Ratios Heatmap for Top 20 Models
   - `winratios.png`: Bar chart of the Top 20 Models with Most Win Ratios
   - `wins.png`: Bar chart of the Top 20 Models with Most Wins
+  - `chat.png`: Example of a chat used for model training
+  - `loss.png`: Line charts of Training and Validation Loss per Epoch for each fold
 - `LMSYS_Project.ipynb`: The Jupyter Notebook containing the complete code for data preprocessing, model training, evaluation, and visualization.

 ## Project Structure